mkillewald/CppND-Capstone-Asteroids/README.md

 # CPPND: Capstone Asteroids

-This is my work in progress repo for the Capstone project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
+A clone of the classic 1979 Arcade game Asteroids written in C++.
+This is my Capstone project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).

 ## Dependencies for Running Locally
 * cmake >= 3.7